ikawrakow/ik_llama.cpp/github-data/discussions/15 - Will LQER improve k- and i-quants_.md

 }
 ```
 Voila, all existing imatrices continue to work, you can add whatever extensions you like (anywhere you like, not just at the end), we don't need to include `ggml/gguf` headers and link against a 370 MB `libggml.so`, etc.

+> 👤 **compilade** replied on **2024-09-13** at **01:56:41**
+>
+> > I must admit I don't understand the concerns.
+The issue is that one cannot (correctly) combine imatrices computed with different `u_batch` sizes?
+(One can always combine them, but the files will not contribute to the combined imatrix with the correct weight).
+Why would one want to do that?
+AFAIK, not needing to worry about batch and u-batch sizes is a feature, not a bug.
+>
+> The sanest way to both not worry about batch sizes and correctly combine `imatrix` files is to store the number of tokens (or activations in this case) instead of the number of "chunks".
+This is what is done in the GGUF-based format.
+You're right that the chunk size in the metadata isn't really necessary.
+I *think* it would be possible to make it work that way in the simper format, but there would still be some weirdness with MoE tensors.
+>
+> I know using GGUF would make the `imatrix` format more complicated, but interoperability with existing and future GGUF tooling would be useful.
+For example, I'm working on some kind `gguf-diff` tool which will compare tensors between GGUF files (dequantizing if necessary), and making `imatrix` data stored as GGUF would make that tool work on `imatrix` files too without having to specially handle them.
+>
+> > what context length are you going to record for the combined imatrix file?
+>
+> The one used at the time of merging them (the last one).
+It seems like there is no good choice for the context length in that case.
+>
+> > Voila, all existing imatrices continue to work, you can add whatever extensions you like (anywhere you like, not just at the end)
+>
+> But the extensions would still break your scripts, so I don't see how it makes it better?
+It seems like all you want from this is that `imatrix` remains a trivially parsable format, even if it's changed?
+>
+> > we don't need to include `ggml/gguf` headers and link against a 370 MB `libggml.so`, etc.
+>
+> You're still using `llama-imatrix` (which does link against `libggml.so`) to generate those files.
+>
+> You know what, I think you're right to want to keep it simple.
+But GGUF-based `imatrix` also enables a bunch of stuff which is otherwise not possible.
+I will set <https://github.com/ggerganov/llama.cpp/pull/9400> as a draft, and then I'll try to make a compromise by making `llama-imatrix` *both* able to output the simple (somewhat backward-compatibly, but by storing the number of tokens as `ncall` instead of the number of chunks (the division by `ncall` will still result in a mean (of squares), so your existing scripts *should* continue to work)) *and* GGUF-based format (so that bidirectional conversion will be directly possible with `--in-file`.
+The GGUF-based `imatrix` format would only be used when the `--output` ends with `.gguf`, which it will by default), while I'll also try to make `llama-quantize` read both (basically falling back when loading as GGUF fails).
+>
+> It's gonna take me *at least* another week to implement that (not much free time this month, and lots of good conferences in my area).
+>
+> Not sure if supporting both formats will be viable long-term, though.
+But from this discussion I gather that both have reasons to exist.
+>
+> Basically, I think these are the arguments **for** each format:
+>
+> - Keeping the "simpler" `imatrix.dat` format
+>   - Simpler to parse
+>     - Only 20 LOC (closer to 50 LOC with proper error handling)
+>   - No need to link to `ggml` to load it
+>   - Allows self-contained programs to do experiments with it
+> - Using GGUF for `imatrix`
+>   - Reduces the need for special-purpose formats
+>   - More interoperability with existing and future GGUF tooling
+>     - `gguf_dump.py`
+>     - HF previews
+>     - (eventually) `gguf-diff`
+>   - Trivially extensible
+>     - More metadata
+>     - Easier type changes for metadata (e.g. `int32` vs `int64`)
+>   - Counts are multi-dimensional
+>     - For stacked MoE tensors, each expert gets its own activation count
+>     - Allows keeping the sums intact
+>       - Great for merging `imatrix` files
+>
+> And the arguments against:
+>
+> - Keeping the "simpler" `imatrix.dat` format
+>   - Not trivially identifiable (no magic number as file header)
+>   - Weird serialization of MoE activation sums (scaled to use the same chunk count for the whole tensor)
+>   - Hard to backward-compatibly extend
+>     - (although some kind of extension *is* possible, it will pretty much always cause breaking changes)
+>   - Need to write a special-purpose `imatrix_reader` in `gguf-py`
+> - Using GGUF for `imatrix`:
+>   - Depends on more code to load/save such files
+>     - which means more probability for bugs
+>       - (although since that code is shared with model loading, noticing/fixing bugs there benefit everything which uses it)
+>   - Can't make stand-alone programs for quantization experiments like before
+>     - Need to link to `libggml.so` to use GGUF-based `imatrix` files
+>     - Or need to include some `gguf.h` header-only library

 > 👤 **compilade** replied on **2025-07-12** at **14:18:22**
 >